kowloon-dev/wordpress-api/README.md

 - POST article to your WordPress website with REST API over HTTPS.
 - Automatically handle whether "New post" or "Update post".
-- If the case "New post", this script will ask you to choose categories regardig article.
+- If the case "New post", this script will ask you to choose categories regarding the article.

 ## Requirement